 Was the goal for Manchester United's Carlos Tevez goal against Porto a set play?
 How common are set plays or set pieces in soccer?
 Should soccer teams have plays that they run that are planned out in advance before the start of the game?
+What's interesting though is if you look closely set plays and patterns are everywhere in the game of soccer.

 There are really only five times when the ball is dead and a set play can be enacted: